mozilla-releng/releasewarrior-2.0/docs/mergeduty/howto.md

 To track human tasks and issues during merges, we use the following [trello board](https://trello.com/b/AyyFAEbS/mergeduty-tasks)

-First, ensure the board is clean:
+**First, ensure the board is clean**:

-1. In the "Merge Tasks" list, select "Archive all cards in this list"
+- In the `Merge Tasks` list, select `Archive all cards in this list`
-1. sanity check that all items in "Postmortem Issues" and "Postmortem Action Items" lists have been resolved then:
+- Sanity check that all items in `Postmortem Issues` and `Postmortem Action Items` lists have been resolved then:
-  a.
-In the "Postmortem Issues" list, select "move all cards in this list" to the "Archived Postmortem Issues" list
+  - In the `Postmortem Issues` list, select `move all cards in this list` to the `Archived Postmortem Issues` list
-  a.
-In the "Postmortem Action Items" list, select "move all cards in this list" to the "Archived Postmortem Action Items" list
+  - In the `Postmortem Action Items` list, select `move all cards in this list` to the `Archived Postmortem Action Items` list

-Now prep the board for this cycle's planned merges:
+**Now prep the board for this cycle's planned merges**:

-1. for each card in the "Templates" list, select the card then under Actions, choose "Move" and put in the "Merge Tasks" list
+- For each card in the `Templates` list, select the card then under Actions, choose `Copy` and put in the `Merge Tasks` list
-1. for each newly copied card in the "Merge Tasks" list
+- For each newly copied card in the `Merge Tasks` list
-  a. add the people on mergeduty to the members list
+  - Add the people on mergeduty to the members list
-  a. set a deadline for each that correspond with the current [merge schedule](https://calendar.google.com/calendar/embed?src=bW96aWxsYS5jb21fZGJxODRhbnI5aTh0Y25taGFiYXRzdHY1Y29AZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ)
+  - Set a deadline for each that correspond with the current [merge schedule](https://calendar.google.com/calendar/embed?src=bW96aWxsYS5jb21fZGJxODRhbnI5aTh0Y25taGFiYXRzdHY1Y29AZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ)

-For each merge task:
+**For each merge task**:

-As you go through the steps documented below, update the checklists within the cards under "Merge Tasks".
+As you go through the steps documented below, update the checklists within the cards under `Merge Tasks`.
 This helps with handoff and tracking state.

-As issues arise, add a card under the "Merge Issues" list.
+As issues arise, add a card under the `Merge Issues` list.
 Associate with bugs where appropriate.
 Use labels for issues.
-Each issue should either be "Resolved" or "Unresolved" and some "Resolved" issues may be also labeled as "Future Threats".
+Each issue should either be `Resolved` or `Unresolved` and some `Resolved` issues may be also labeled as `Future Threats`.

-For postmortems:
+**For postmortems**:

-After merge days, schedule a postmortem (or use current releaseduty postmortem) and move all issues to the "Postmortem Issues" list.
-During the postmortem, if any action items come up, track those in the "Postmortem Action Items" list.
+After merge days, schedule a postmortem (or use current releaseduty postmortem) and move all issues to the `Postmortem Issues` list.
+During the postmortem, if any action items come up, track those in the `Postmortem Action Items` list.

 ### File tracking migration bug